randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

 .. important::

-   Running WFS 1.1 tests require PostGIS to be installed on the system.
+   Running WFS 1.1 tests require PostgreSQL with PostGIS extension installed to be installed on the system.

 Requirements:
 ~~~~~~~~~~~~~